General outlier detection for univariate datasets

 #> 0 (0%) NAs removed for parameter Sepal.Width.

-Obtaining quality controlled dataset using loess method or data labelling
+8 Obtaining quality controlled dataset using loess method or data labeling

 multsp_qc_loess <- extract_clean_data(refdata = dfinal,